wanghaisheng/responsive-landing-page-starter/content/blog/en/adding-2-factor-authentication-to-wordpress-with-nexmo-verify-api-dr.md

     }
 ```

-<strong>NB</strong>: I have my HTML in the Class method here, but you can always put yours in a separate file and include it.
+**NB**: I have my HTML in the Class method here, but you can always put yours in a separate file and include it.

 With the above code, you should have a page that looks like this when you try to log in to an account enabled for 2FA.